nametree

 Milagros miracles; a joyful devotional name

-Monica advisor; a name that peaked in the late 20th century
+Monica of uncertain ancient origin, traditionally linked to Latin monere, to advise; a name that peaked in the late 20th century

 Natalia Christmas Day, born on Christmas; a widely loved classic